 For purposes of this page I’ll try to stick to the Valley itself, but the Superstition Mountains, Tucson, Sedona, Jerome, and many other fascinating spots are an easy day trip from Phoenix, allowing for an almost endless array of options.
 Check the Arizona page for information on these locations and more.

-At the heart of it is downtown Phoenix.
+At the heart of it all is downtown Phoenix.
 Once rather desolate, it is now a cultural hub.

 The same is true for downtown Mesa.
 As in downtown Phoenix, the expansion of the light rail and the establishment of a major arts center is spurring a dramatic rebirth.